mpickering/blog/ide/posts/2020-06-12-performance-of-ghcide-020.md

 ## Conclusion

-ghcide is still a very young project and that means plenty of low hanging fruit for the catch.
+ghcide is a very young project with plenty of low hanging fruit for the catch.
 With a benchmark suite in place, the project is now in a better position to accept contributions without the fear of incurring into performance regressions or introducing new space leaks.